-3.3.4 Phase III: Technological and business evaluation of innovation projects
+3.3.2 Phase II: Technological and business evaluation of innovation projects

-In Phase III, the detailed evaluation of the Applicants' business and technology innovation projects will be performed via detailed insight into Full Application documentation, following the evaluation grid in Annex D: Full proposal evaluation Grid: Business, technological and financial.
+The detailed evaluation of the Applicants' business and technology innovation projects will be performed via detailed insight into Full Application documentation, following the evaluation grid in Annex D: Full proposal evaluation Grid: Business, technological and financial.

-The Applicants have to send Full Application which consists of Project Plan, Financial Plan and CV's of the team, through online form.
-The Phase III of the evaluation is carried out by the Investment Committee.
+The Applicants have to send Full Application Concept Notes, Project Plan, Financial Plan and CV's) which consists of Project Plan, Financial Plan and CV's of the team, through online form.
+The evaluation is carried out by the Investment Committee.